 Christine Armstrong had a glint of an idea: Create her own digital artwork to sell to her employer, The Opportunity Tree.
-The organization, which provides employment services to members of the DES Division of Developmental Disabilities (DDD), was not only receptive, but helped Armstrong evolve her idea into a program for other creatively-minded individuals: The Opportunity Tree will teach design skills to people with developmental disabilities, then employ them to create business collateral.
+The organization, which provides employment services to members of the DES Division of Developmental Disabilities (DDD), was not only receptive, but helped Armstrong evolve her idea into a program for other creatively-minded individuals: The Opportunity Tree will teach design skills to adults with developmental disabilities, then employ them to create marketing materials.

 Related: From Dirt to Décor: Taliesin Project Puts DDD Members to Work in the Decorative Arts